codeonlyjs/website/content/guide/templateForEach.md

 }
 ```

-Now when the `foreach` block is updated it will re-use the DOM tree from
+Now when the `foreach` updates it will re-use the DOM tree from
 previous items with the same item key for new items with the same item key
 which can dramatically improve the performance as the rest of the item update
 is more likely to become a no-op.